-On September 23, 2022, the SPA was amended (the "SPA Amendment"), pursuant to which the Purchasers agreed to accelerate their funding obligations, with \$7,500 aggregate principal amount (the "Third Bridge Notes") being funded and issued on the same day, and the remaining \$7,500 aggregate principal amount (the "Fourth Bridge Notes") being funded and issued on October 11, 2022.
-The Third Bridge Notes and Fourth Bridge Notes are convertible into shares of Class A Common Stock at a conversion price equal to \$1.05 per share, mature on October 27, 2028, and are otherwise subject to the same terms and conditions in the SPA as applicable to the Notes and Bridge Notes described therein.
+The Purchasers also agreed under the SPA Amendment to purchase an additional \$5,000 in aggregate principal amount of senior secured convertible notes (the "Fifth Bridge Notes" and together with the Third Bridge Notes and Fourth Bridge Notes, the "Additional Bridge Notes") upon the filing of an amendment to the Form S-1, subject to certain closing conditions.
+The Additional Bridge Notes are convertible into shares of Class A Common Stock at a conversion price equal to \$1.05, mature on August 14, 2026 (or earlier under certain conditions set forth in the SPA) and are otherwise subject to the same terms and conditions in the SPA as applicable to the Notes and Bridge Notes described therein.